Rhynchosia precatoria

 Rhynchosia precatoria, known variously as rosary snoutbean, 'crab-eyes', or ojo de perico, among other names, is a viny member of the family Fabaceae.

 Description

-Rhynchosia precatoria is an herbaceous, twining or sometimes sprawling vine able to climb several meters (yards) high, at least under ideal conditons.
+Rhynchosia precatoria is an herbaceous, twining or sometimes sprawling vine able to climb several meters (yards) high, at least under ideal conditions.
 Its stems are hairy, the hairs varying from long and soft to stiff and lying on the stem's surface, sometimes with yellow, dot-like glands mixed among them.
 Atop petioles which are up to 7cm long (2¾ inches), three hairy leaves are divided into leaflets as long as 12.5cm (~5 inches).

 Raceme-type inflorescences are up to 30cm long (~1ft), with individual flowers on pedicels up to 2mm long (5/64 inch).
 Flowers are dark or brownish purple with yellow stripes, with petals as long as 9mm (23/64 inch).
 Legume-type fruits split open to release one or two roundish seeds, which are up to 8mm long (5/16 inch), and red with a black spot.